hakanolgun/notes-from-books/Software/2023_react_native_optimization.md

 - Be more selective and use smaller specialized library
 - instead `import moment from 'moment';` 67KB do `import dayjs from 'dayjs';` 2KB
 - instead `import { map } from 'lodash';` do `import map from 'lodash/map';`
   It will reduce your final bundle size.
 Specially if you use tree shaking mechanism.
+Unfortunately Metro does not support tree shaking.
+Hermes engine will solve this.

+**react-native-bundle-visualizer** is a tool to see your bundle's details.

 ### 04 - Always remember to use libraries which dedicated to mobile